-My five Shooting Star plants are blooming this week, which means you’ll probably start finding them in Southwest Virginia in the weeks ahead.
-This perennial plant is made up of a rosette of oblong leaves, each about 6 inches long and 2 inches wide.
-A stalk (or inflorescence) comes up from the center of the rosette in April and unfurls into a half-dozen or more white or pinkish flowers.
-The white petals retract to reveal a pointed yellow and brown tube at the the center.
-The overall effect of this structure is the illusion of movement: the flowers look like little rockets, or “shooting stars”.
+Shooting Stars!
+What a great name!
+This spring-blooming, perennial plant has a basal rosette of oblong leaves, each about 6 inches long and 2 inches wide.
+In late April and early May, a stalk (or inflorescence) comes up from the center of the rosette and unfurls into a half-dozen or more white or pinkish flowers.
+The white petals will fully retract to reveal a pointed yellow and brown tube at the the center.
+The overall effect of the arching structure gives the illusion of movement–hence the name.
+The flowers look like little rockets, or “shooting stars”.

 Shooting star colonies often occur on well-drained slopes.
-This collection of photographs was taken on a rainy day in late April, on a steep hillside near Shawsville, Virginia.
+This collection of photographs was taken in late April, on a steep hillside near Shawsville, Virginia.